Please fill out the following form to submit a Request for Quote to any of the following companies listed on

 Cylindrical bushings are known as rubber bobbins and are used for active and passive vibration applications.
 They are made of stainless steel and natural rubber, making them ideal for shear and compression vibrations and noises.

-Rubber bumper stops are cylindrical rubber mounts that are used as anti vibration stops for HVAC systems, engines, aerospace, motors, fans, and electronics.
-They have female threading on one end only, which allows them to be screwed into applications to protect them from striking or bumping and be able to support static loads.
+Rubber bumper stops are cylindrical rubber mounts designed to act as anti-vibration stops for various applications, including HVAC systems, engines, aerospace components, motors, fans, and electronics.
+They feature female threading on one end, enabling them to be screwed into place.
+This design helps protect equipment from impacts and supports static loads effectively.

 Reducer Bushing

-A reducer bushing is a flexible rubber bushing that connects cast iron, plastic, steel, or copper piping for non-pressure, gravity flow applications.
-They are easy to install and form a perfectly tight seal.
-Reducer rubber bushings are used on fittings and come in sizes of 1.5 inches up to 4 inches.
+A reducer bushing is a flexible rubber component used to join cast iron, plastic, steel, or copper piping in non-pressure, gravity flow systems.
+Known for their ease of installation, these bushings create a secure, tight seal.
+Reducer rubber bushings are commonly used with fittings and are available in sizes ranging from 1.5 inches to 4 inches.

 Step Bushings